 After successfully integrating your Google Ads account, your Analytics application will feature a new overview section as well as a tab at the top of the page.

 Note - These overview metrics will also display on the Google Ads tab in a slightly different appearance.

 Next, we will go over each of these metrics, so that you can your team can actively utilize your new analytics.

 ‘Impressions’ refers to the number of times that one of your ads appears on screen for a user.
 The number under Impressions refers to the total number of impressions across all of your ads from all of your tracked campaigns.

 Below this number is a monetary value in purple that displays in your account’s currency of choice.
 This number indicates your Cost per 1,000 Impressions, also known as CPM.
 The value here is what you pay Google for every 1,000 ad views.

 ‘Clicks’ refers to the number of times that a user clicks on one of your advertisements.
-An advertisement appears on screen, which counts as an Impression, and then becomes a Click after the user interacts with it.
+An advertisement appears on the screen, which counts as an Impression, and then becomes a Click after the user interacts with it.

-The monetary value in purple below your Clicks indicates how much you are spending in ad budget per each click you receive.
+The monetary value in purple below your Clicks indicates how much you are spending in the ad budget per each click you receive.